Thursday, October 13th, 2016

 Dubuque Man Charged With Assault While Displaying A Dangerous Weapon

 On August 10th, Carissa Daniel, 31, was trying to break into the Dubuque home of Mathew Drake.
 Mr. Drake, a (CCW) concealed weapons permit

-holder, who drew his weapon and made citizens arrest protecting his home.
+Holder, who drew his weapon and made a citizens arrest protecting his home.
 Drake called the police and fully complied with the police when they arrived and Carissa Daniel was arrested and charged with drug paraphernalia.
 Daniel had no weapons at the time of her arrest.

-On Monday Mathew Drake was charged with Assult while displaying a dangerous weapon a serious misdemeanor.
-According to Mathew Drake on facebook, "the woman was attempting to burglarize my home according to Iowa State code 804 10.1) I was will within the law to use reasonable force."
+On Monday Mathew Drake was charged with assault while displaying a dangerous weapon a serious misdemeanor.
+According to Mathew Drake on Facebook, "the woman was attempting to burglarize my home according to Iowa State code 804 10.1) I was will within the law to use reasonable force."

 USE OF FORCE IN ARREST BY PRIVATE PERSON.804.10.1

 A private person who makes or assists another private person in